 Located in the Mikir Hills at an elevation of 1800 ft is the Kopili Tea Estate.
 It is the only garden in Assam that is located at this high altitude, other Assam gardens are at a maximum of 150-200 ft.
 The organic blackish tealeaves, with golden tips, brew to a bright copper liquor with a sweet musty smell and a bold malty taste.
 Brew tea at 212º - steep for 3 minutes.

-The Satrupa Estate is located in the eastern most region of Assam, closest to the Burmese border.
+The Satrupa Estate is located in the eastern most region of Assam, closest to the Myanmar border.
 This tea has large, black, twisted, tippy leaves that yield a bright copper cup with a creamy cocoa-like aroma, an abundantly full flavor and a strong malty taste.
 Brew tea at 212º - steep for 3 minutes.

 A delicious Assam!
 This small estate is located in Northeast India near the Namdapha National Park, which is recognized as one of India's richest areas of biodiversity.
 The medium-black, slightly tippy leaves brew to a medium amber cup with a delightful, well-bodied malty taste.

 Our standard Darjeeling Black Tea is a blend of teas from all around the Darjeeling area, which are blended to create a consistent taste profile.
 This full-bodied, medium sized, tippy leafed tea brews to a bright amber cup with a smooth medium body, pleasing citral tones and a delightful champagne after-taste.
 Brew tea at 212º - steep for 3 minutes.